I beg to move,

 In line with the European Union (Withdrawal) Act 2018, these regulations simply make technical and legal amendments, including transitional arrangements, to maintain the effectiveness and continuity of UK legislation that would otherwise be left significantly inoperable, so that the law as today will continue to function legally following our exit from the EU.
 I recognise that the statutory instrument is long and makes many adjustments, but I can assure the House that they represent no changes of policy.

-But the truth is that the statutory instrument will not be able to simply cut and paste the REACH database into UK law.
+The truth is that the statutory instrument will not be able simply to cut and paste the REACH database into UK law.
 We cannot cut and paste the chemicals framework established by the EU into UK law because it regulates, evaluates and authorises chemicals, and that is significantly different.
 That is why the Minister is asking this House to establish a UK chemicals database and asking the UK industry to make significant contributions towards that.
 That is the case, is it not?

 That is right.
 These regulations will apply to the whole of the United Kingdom, with the exception of paragraph 1 of schedule 11, which makes amendments to existing domestic legislation regarding the disposal of polychlorinated biphenyls that, in the current regulations I referred to, extends only to England and Wales.
 This Government, and this country, have to be ready for the prospect of not being part of ECHA—the European Chemicals Agency—in future, and we therefore need to put in place the regulatory framework that means we will continue to have a safe chemicals industry in future.